carpentries/instructor-training/episodes/01-welcome.md

 or a sport, teaching is a skill that requires practice and feedback.
 We will have many opportunities to practice and give each other feedback throughout this workshop.
 We welcome questions and dialogue at any point.
-We'll be using the the Etherpad to help facilitate discussion.
+We'll be using the Etherpad to help facilitate discussion.
 Please feel free to ask questions verbally or to put them into the notes or chat box of the Etherpad.